-When the first bulbs of spring start coming up, artists in Beacon are preparing their studios for visitors on the big day when everyone and anyone is invited to step inside of participating artist studios during Beacon Open Studios.
-Usually spring has sprung, and you can smell the freshly thawed ground and greening grass as you walk, drive or hop around to different artist studios This year, the big weekend is May 17-19, 2019, and A Little Beacon Blog is a proud sponsor.
+As the first bulbs of spring start coming up, artists in Beacon are busy preparing for the big day when everyone and anyone is invited to step inside of participating artist studios during Beacon Open Studios.
+Usually spring has sprung, and you can smell the freshly thawed ground and greening grass as you walk, drive or hop around to different artist studios.
+This year, the big weekend is Friday to Sunday, May 17 to 19, 2019, and A Little Beacon Blog is a proud sponsor.

-This is the first event that locked in the love for Beacon when I accidentally discovered it while out jogging one day.
-An artist opened their studio (their garage), had the red balloon tied to their mailbox (the official sign that they are inviting you in) and anyone was encouraged to walk up the driveway to explore inside and meet the artist.
+Open Studios was the first event that locked in my love for Beacon when I accidentally discovered the studios while out jogging one day.
+An artist had opened their studio (their garage), had the red balloon tied to their mailbox (the official sign that they are inviting you in) and visitors were encouraged to walk up the driveway to explore inside and meet the artist.

 Register!
 Artists Participate

 Artists of all kinds are invited to participate.
 If you’re in Beacon, and if you are an artist - no matter what your age, tools, art supplies, etc. - you are encouraged to register and help people get to know your art.
 I’m partial to jewelry designers’ studios because I like looking at their work tables.
 What kind of art do you make?
 Pottery?
 Sculptures?
 Ephemera?
 Let’s get you on the map and in the brochure.
 Register here to participate in Beacon Open Studios 2019.